ZeiadAlfahham/it-support-simulation-lab/README.md

 # Skills Demonstrated

-- Enterprise environment design
-- Windows Server administration
+- Windows Server Administration
-- Active Directory management
+- Active Directory Management
-- User and group administration
+- User and Group Administration
-- Group Policy configuration
+- Group Policy Configuration
-- Access control and permissions
+- Access Control Management
-- Least-privilege implementation
+- Least Privilege Implementation
-- IT troubleshooting
+- IT Troubleshooting
-- Helpdesk ticket management
+- Helpdesk Operations
+- Ticket Management
-- Docker deployment
+- Docker Deployment
+- Technical Documentation

 ---

 # Project Goal

-This project was built to simulate real-world IT support and system administration responsibilities, combining infrastructure management, user support, security practices, and documentation.
+This project was created to simulate real enterprise IT support responsibilities by combining:

+- Infrastructure administration
+- Identity and access management
+- Security best practices
+- User support workflows
+- Troubleshooting methodologies
+- Professional technical documentation

+The goal was to build practical experience similar to the responsibilities of an **IT Support Specialist, System Administrator, or Junior Security Analyst**.